 As we were traveling in winter, the weather was sunny and warm in Kerala with an average temperature ranging between 27-32 degrees Celsius.
 It was a perfect escape away from the cold winters of North India.
 Kerala weather in January is believed to be the best time to explore its beauty as it is the month with minimal rainfall and humidity.

 5 Best Experiences Of Kerala In January

-We visited numerous places here namely, Cochin, Munnar, Thekkady, and Alleppey before heading back home.
-Following are our best experiences that one must not miss out on while vacationing in Kerala in January:
+Places to visit in Kerela in January are Cochin, Munnar, Thekkady, and Alleppey before heading back home.
+Following are our best experiences that one must not miss out on while vacationing and there is a lot when you want to explore things to do in Kerala in January:

 1. Exploring Flora And Fauna